CFD Python: 12 steps to Navier-Stokes

 And clearly the contributions of Suraj Shankar to the Matlab Central file exchange were also result of his following the class online.

 Prof. Barba often receives emails of appreciation from students in far-away places who are learning with her free online materials.
 And in 2012, she opened her CFD Piazza class to off-campus students, resulting in about 180 students "auditing" and participating in the online class discussions —this effort resulted in Prof. Barba being featured in the Piazza Blog as "Innovator of the Week" in April 2012.

-We hope that the CFD IPython Notebooks will help a new cohort of students and self-learners gain basic CFD skills.
+We hope that the CFD Python series will help a new cohort of students and self-learners gain basic CFD skills.
 Let us know what you think!